Montelibero/MTLA-Documents/Internal/Principles/Principles.en.md

 ## 10. Solidarity

 We recognize those who share these principles as our allies.
-We try to resolve conflicts within the movement by accepting the presumption of good intentions of participants.
+We favor the peaceful resolution of conflicts within the Montelibero movement by accepting the presumption of good intentions of participants.